 4. Communicate to Staff

-- A. Library Executive Director to monitor and coordinate responses among authorities, schools, villages, and the library. - B. Encourage staff to wear gloves when handling materials. - C. Review and adjust the staff emergency notification system list to ensure information is current, and remind staff to update their contact information in Paycom.
+- a.
+Library Director to monitor and coordinate response among authorities, schools, villages, and library - b.
+Encourage staff to wear gloves and masks when handling materials - c.
+Review and adjust staff robocall list to ensure information is current